Jean de La Ceppède

 Jean de La Ceppède (c.
 1550 – 1623) was a French nobleman, judge, and poet from Aix-en-Provence.
 He was a Christian poet and wrote Alexandrine sonnets in Middle French during the Renaissance in France.
 He is best known for his Les Théorèmes sur le Sacré Mystère de Nostre Rédemption, a sequence of 515 sonnets, published in two volumes in 1613 and 1622.
-Taken together, the sonnets are an exegesis on the Passion and Resurrection of Jesus Christ, while making many references and comparisons to figures from Classical mythology and taking a heuristic approach.
+Taken together, the sonnets are an exegesis on the Passion and Resurrection of Jesus Christ, with many references and comparisons to figures from Classical mythology and taking a heuristic approach.

 Early life

 Jean de La Ceppède was born circa 1550 in Marseille.
 His father was Jean-Baptiste de La Ceppède and his mother, Claude de Bompar.
-According to Keith Bosley, the de La Ceppède family was of Spanish heritage and may have been related to Saint Teresa of Avila, who was born a Cepeda.
+According to Keith Bosley, the La Ceppède family was of Spanish heritage and may have been related to Saint Teresa of Avila, who was born a Cepeda.

-He received a Doctorate in Law.
+He received his Doctorate in Law in 1577.

 Career

-De La Ceppède became an Advisor to the Parlement of Aix-en-Provence on 22 October 1578.
+La Ceppède became an Advisor to the Parlement of Aix-en-Provence on 22 October 1578.
 He advised Perrinet de Rouillas.
 He became the President of the Court of Audit in 1583, replacing Hughes de Bompar de Magnan.
 He became its First President on 14 July 1608, replacing Jean de Rollands de Réauville and, as the President of a Parliament Court, de La Ceppède was enrolled in the ranks of the Nobles of the Robe.